 Wheat Flour, Sugar, Water, Palm Oil, Raspberries, Eggs, High Fructose Corn Syrup, Coconut, Soybean Oil, Dextrose, Yeast, Soy Flour, Whey (Milk), Salt, Mono- And Diglycerides, Natural & Artificial Flavors, Corn Syrup, Pectin, Tapioca Dextrin, Modified Food Starch (Corn, Rice), Orange Juice Concentrate Maltodextrin, Sodium Stearoyl Lactylate, Calcium Carbonate, Calcium Sulfate, Rice Syrup, Corn Flour, Preservatives (Potassium Sorbate, Sodium Propionate, Sorbic Acid, Sulfiting Agents), Leavening (Sodium Acid Pyrophosphate, Baking Soda, Monocalcium Phosphate), Wheat Gluten, Succinylated Monoglycerides, Xanthan Gum, Butter, Citric Acid, Agar, Guar Gum, Propylene Glycol Monoesters, Oat Fiber, Sodium Citrate, Calcium Citrate, Glyceryl Lacto Esters Of Fatty Acids, Artificial Color, Spice & Coloring, Soy Lecithin, Lemon Puree, Annatto Color, Vitamin A Palmitate, Sorbitan Monostearate, Polysorbate 60, Caramel Color.

-Note: For a gluten-free, dairy-free base and topping, check out this recipe.
+Note: For a gluten-free base and topping, check out this recipe.